 Promálaga, the Environmental Department of the Malaga City Council and the Malaga Film Office have worked jointly to create the Seal of Sustainable Production, which places the city of Malaga at the leading position in sustainable filming, not only at a national but also at an international level.

-Malaga has become a reference in the audiovisual sector both for holding the Malaga Film Festival every year, considered as the most important Film Festival in Spanish language and for counting on an Environmental Advisory Centre that promotes sustainability, as well as for positioning itself as an ideal city for sustainable film productions”.
+Malaga has become a reference in the audiovisual sector both for holding the Malaga Film Festival every year, considered the most important Film Festival in the Spanish language and for counting on an Environmental Advisory Centre that promotes sustainability, as well as for positioning itself as an ideal city for sustainable film productions”.

 is one of the European frontrunners in the field of sustainable production: sustainable actions are a formal requirement within its financial support for creation.
 Clever choices in the field of transport, energy, catering, waste and material and pre and postproduction also result in financial benefits.
 More info

-is the main public funding institution for the Slovak audiovisual culture and industry - and which works directly with audiovisual companies, being very proactive in its stakeholder engagement at national level.
+is the main public funding institution for the Slovak audiovisual culture and industry - and works directly with audiovisual companies, being very proactive in its stakeholder engagement at a national level.
 It has forged a close relationship with the Slovak Institute of Circular Economy (INCIEN), the Slovak Ministry of the Environment and the Institute for Environmental Policy.
 More info

-Prior to the establishment of the Slovak Film Commission (SFC) and its involvement in the Green Screen project, industry awareness of environmental issues and good practices were very low and there is very little data on the carbon footprint of AVP.
-The first action within the SFC’s regional action plan is the creation of an accessible and user-friendly carbon calculator: a tool which can be adapted to the needs of the Slovak audiovisual sector and which will incorporate relevant support measures is a crucial step in the transition to sustainable filming.
+Prior to the establishment of the Slovak Film Commission (SFC) and its involvement in the Green Screen project, industry awareness of environmental issues and good practices was very low and there is very little data on the carbon footprint of AVP.
+The first action within the SFC’s regional action plan is the creation of an accessible and user-friendly carbon calculator: a tool that can be adapted to the needs of the Slovak audiovisual sector and which will incorporate relevant support measures is a crucial step in the transition to sustainable filming.
 The identification of the needs of Slovak AVP companies by the SFC has informed the specification for Eureca.

-The implementation of Eureca in Slovakia will be underpinned by a green filming memorandum (through which Slovak filmmakers will commit to environmental good practice in their workplace and try to motivate others to do the same) and a green filming guide.
+The implementation of Eureca in Slovakia will be underpinned by a green filming memorandum (through which Slovak filmmakers will commit to environmental good practices in their workplace and try to motivate others to do the same) and a green filming guide.
 Together, these tools and resources will lay the foundation for the piloting of a green filming financial incentive scheme which will be funded by the Slovak Audiovisual Fund itself.